-Winter is fast approaching, meaning it is time to get your home cozy ready.
+Winter is fast approaching.
+This means it is time to get your home ready for some cozy winter nights.
 Decorating not your thing?
-Don’t worry!
-These 5 winter decor staples are not only easy to include in your own decor but won’t break the bank either!
-Create a cozy retreat your whole family will want to escape to!
+Don’t worry.
+These 5 winter decor staples are not only easy to incorporate, but they won’t break the bank either!
+Create a cozy retreat to bring your whole family together on those chilly winter days.

-Similar to our own wardrobe, when it comes to fall and winter, it is all about layering and using different textures to create a comfortable and warm area.
-Nothing says cozy quite like snuggling up on the couch against some pillows and under a warm throw.
-You can even cozy up outdoor spaces with throws.
-And don’t forget about the bedroom!
-You won’t want to leave your bed in the morning with the extra comfort of blankets and quilts.
+Fall and winter is all about layering and using different textures to create a comfort and warmth.
+Nothing says cozy quite like snuggling up on the couch under a warm throw, surrounded by soft pillows.
+Don’t forget about your bedroom!
+You won’t want to leave your bed in the morning with the extra comfort of fuzzy blankets and quilts.

-Throws are a staple in today’s décor trends so when you are shopping around for the perfect piece for your design, your options are endless.
-To narrow your options down think about your own personal style.
-Do you prefer boho chic, farmhouse, or mid-century modern look?
+Throws are a staple in today’s décor trends, so when you are shopping around for the perfect piece for your design, your options will be endless.
+To decide what to get, you’ll want think about your own personal style.
+Do you prefer boho chic, farmhouse, or mid-century modern design?
 Understanding your own style will help you sort through the massive selection of throws on the market today.
-Keep your eye out for blankets that are 100% wool or cotton, and have a bit of weight to them when you pick them up, this will enhance the comfort factor.
+Keep your eye out for blankets that are 100% wool or cotton, and have a bit of weight to them when you pick them up.
+The weight adds to your comfort factor!

-Accent pillows are another staple in the design World and whatever can be said for blankets can be said for accent pillows in your space.
-With every season comes a great opportunity to update your space with some new accent pillows and winter is no exception.
-In fact, it is a great excuse to indulge!
+Accent pillows are another staple in the design World and whatever can be said for blankets, the same goes for accent pillows.
+With every season comes the opportunity to update your space with some new accent pillows.
+Winter is no exception!
+Seasonal changes are a great excuse to indulge yourself and buy new items you may have had your eye on.
 Decorating in the winter is all about creating a cozy and comfortable space so consider adding textures like Mongolian fur or sheepskin pillows for added warmth.
-Also, to create a space worth hibernating in, look for oversized 24” pillows and the increasingly popular floor cushions to lounge around on.
+You can create a space worth hibernating in, by using oversized 24” pillows and the increasingly popular large floor cushions to lounge on.

 The one common goal of winter decorating is to defend against the elements.
-And what better way to do this than by sprucing up your window treatments?
-Traditional window blinds just don’t cut it when it comes to keeping the warm air in and cold air out, which is why you want high quality and thick curtains.
+And what better way to do this than by sprucing up your windows?
+Traditional window blinds just don’t cut it when it comes to keeping the warm air in and cold air out, which is why you want high-quality, thick curtains.
 Similar to throw blankets, you want your curtains to have weight to them, none of that light sheer stuff!
-For added insulation and warmth make sure to have a curtain lining, this will keep things nice and toasty for you.
-Aside from the practical reasons for having curtains you can not overlook the aesthetic aspect.
+For added insulation and warmth make sure to use a curtain lining.
+This will keep things nice and toasty.
+Aside from the practical reasons for having curtains, you can not overlook the aesthetic appeal.
 With the perfect colour, texture and pattern, there is no end to what curtains can do for your winter decorating.